Python-Markdown/markdown/docs/index.md

     The [syntax rules](http://daringfireball.net/projects/markdown/syntax#list)
     clearly state that when a list item consists of multiple paragraphs, "each subsequent paragraph in a list item **must** be indented by either 4 spaces or one tab" (emphasis added).
-However, many implementations – including the original markdown.pl implementation itself – do not enforce this rule and allow less than 4 spaces of indentation.
+However, many implementations do not enforce this rule and allow less than 4 spaces of indentation.
 The implementers of Python-Markdown consider it a bug to not enforce this rule.